kaushik03/mflix/README.md

-# mflix - Handd-On Guided- Project with MongoDB
+# mflix - Hands-On Guided- Project with MongoDB

 This file is a guide to getting started running mflix, an example video streaming application backed by MongoDB!